-Credit hours attempted in remedial/developmental education courses or other "zero credit" courses are included in counts.

-- If a student receives multiple undergraduate awards at different levels in the same year, report the student by the highest level award earned. - If students receive multiple undergraduate awards at the same level in different years, they get counted in each year.
-However, they should be reported in section C along with transfer students as of the first term they enroll after the first degree. - If a student is a first-time, full-time freshman at school A, transfers to school B, then transfers back to and graduates from A, they show up as a first-time, full-time student at A. - If a student is a first-time, full-time freshman at school A, and the next year, the student attends both school A and school B, then transfers back to and graduates from A, they show up as a first-time, full-time student at A. - If a student is a first-time, full-time freshman at school A, and the next year, the student attends both school A (full time) and school B (part time), then graduates from school B, they show up as a part-time transfer student at B. - If there are students in the awards file that are not in any of the enrollment files, they should be reported as "enrollment status unknown." - If there are student in the awards file and enrollment files that do not have a FTIC or Transfer Student tag, report them in the enrollment status unknown sub-section.
+- Credit hours attempted in remedial/developmental education courses or other "zero credit" courses are included in counts. - If a student receives multiple undergraduate awards at different levels in the same year, report the student by the highest level award earned. - If a student receives multiple undergraduate awards at the same level in different years, the student gets counted in each year.
+However, the student should be reported in section C along with transfer students as of the first term they enroll after the first degree. - If a student is a first-time, full-time freshman at institution A, transfers to institution B, then transfers back to and graduates from A, the student shows up as a first-time, full-time student at A. - If a student is a first-time, full-time freshman at institution A, and the next year, the student attends both institution A and institution B, then transfers back to and graduates from A, the student shows up as a first-time, full-time student at A. - If a student is a first-time, full-time freshman at school A, and the next year, the student attends both school A (full time) and school B (part time), then graduates from school B, the student shows up as a part-time transfer student at B. - If there are students in the awards file that are not in any of the enrollment files, they should be reported as "enrollment status unknown." - If there are student in the awards file and enrollment files that do not have a FTIC or Transfer Student tag, report them in the enrollment status unknown sub-section.

-These data will be used to calculate the proportion of each graduating class that were (1) first-time students at the awarding institution who took college credits while in high school (sub-divided into whether they were full-time or part-time); (2) first-time students at the awarding institution who did not take college credits while in high school (sub-divided into whether they were full-time or part-time when FTIC); and (3) those that were transfer in students (full-time or part-time) or whose attendance status was unknown when first enrolling at the awarding institution.
+These data will be used to calculate the proportion of each graduating class that were (1) first-time students at the awarding institution who took college credits while in high school (sub-divided into whether they were full-time or part-time); (2) first-time students at the awarding institution who did not take college credits while in high school (sub-divided into whether they were full-time or part-time when FTIC); and (3) those who were transfer in students (full-time or part-time) or whose attendance status was unknown when first enrolling at the awarding institution.
 The average time to degree will be calculated for each of the sub-categories of graduates.
 Finally, the average credits attempted to degree will be calculated for each of the sub-categories of graduates.